suxuekun/libpyiotcloud/README.md

 Security will be enforced in an end-to-end approach, from physical devices and sensors, to data connections, to host systems, to the services and data stored in the cloud.

-Below are the features of this secure and scalable IoT platform:
+Below are the features of this secure, scalable and reliable IoT platform:

     1. Backend infrastructure
        Utilizes microservices architecture on AWS cloud for enabling scalability and fault-tolerance